vitiko98/qobuz-dl/README.md

 * Download FLAC and MP3 files from Qobuz
 * Search and download music directly from your terminal with interactive mode
 * Queue support
-* Input url mode with download support for albums, tracks, artists, playlists and labels
+* URL input mode with download support for albums, tracks, artists, playlists and labels

 ## Getting started